JimJ92120/nixos-remote-desktop-for-lxd/README.md

 Please read: https://c-nergy.be/blog/?p=16682

 It is possible that on first boot, an initial "default" login occurs.
+Issue seems to occur quite often with `gnome`.

+Note that, based on the host configuration, window may just be loading (for a while).

 To verify which users are logged in, run the following (from host):